VinceZK/Portal/docs/README.md

  }
 ```
 Unlike what I heard from others who told that e2e testing is difficult and expensive,
 I got the opposite feelings.
-As you may find it is actually intuitive and easy maintain.
+As you may find it is actually intuitive and easy to maintain.
 Some may be worry about the brittle of e2e scripts.
 But in my case, it is actually quite strong.
 I use the scripts during my development and seldom do I need to adjust them.
 I think there could be following reasons:

-1. I use “by.id” to locate the HTML elements.
+1. I use “by.id” to locate the HTML elements;
 2. The separation of the page object and e2e spec contributes;
-3. I have a stable model and backend service.
+3. I have a stable model and backend service;
+4. And I do the model and UI together.

 Based on what you are developing, test methodologies and tools should be carefully chosen.
 For CRUD Apps, I believe E2E testing is the best fit.
 It is unlike building a framework,
 a library, or an algorithm, the main value you added are the mappings and the UI skins.
+Some may argue that UI developer and backend developer are usually 2 different people.
+Well, that is not always true.
+Again, it depends on what you are developing.
+If it is an enterprise CRUD App, believe me, you should let one developer do the model and UI together.

 I am not a paranoid to achieve high coverage, so I still do a lot of manual tests.
-The e2e scripts really save my time when, for example,
-I want to do a small validation test on deleting a role from an existing user.
+The e2e scripts really save my time when, for example, I want to do a small validation test on deleting a role from an existing user.
 Then I just use the scripts to help to create a user, then do the manual tests.
 I don’t need to automate these small manual tests as I am confident they should be once OK always OK.